andrew/ultimate-awesome/README.md

 - [awesome-hacking](https://github.com/hunterdii/awesome-hacking) - 🔐 Welcome to Hack-Academia, your ultimate resource hub for all things 🖥️ hacking, 🔧 pentesting, and 🛡️ security research.
 Whether you are a 🌱 beginner looking to explore the world of cybersecurity or a 🧑‍💻 seasoned professional seeking cutting-edge techniques and insights, Hack-Academia is here to empower you. ⚡.
 - [awesome-unity-packages](https://github.com/jeffreylanters/awesome-unity-packages) - A frequently updated, hand-picked and curated list of delightful and awesome open-source Unity Packages.
 - [awesome-ubuntu](https://github.com/kaustubhhiware/awesome-ubuntu) - A repository to walk you through the installation procedure for ubuntu 16.04 .For beginners , with  :heart:.
-- [awesome-forth](https://github.com/lassik/awesome-forth) - Links pertaining to the Forth programming language.
 - [awesome-modding](https://github.com/loicreynier/awesome-modding) - A curated list of video game modding projects and resources.
 - [awesome-libras](https://github.com/maritsbarbosa/awesome-libras) - Curadoria de cursos sobre a Língua Brasileira de Sinais (LIBRAS) 🤟.
 - [awesome-gans](https://github.com/mayankgrwl97/awesome-gans) - Latest resources on Generative Adversarial Networks.
 - [awesome-microvm](https://github.com/myugan/awesome-microvm) - 📚 A curated list of awesome microVM resources .
 - [awesome-clir](https://github.com/ryanzhumich/awesome-clir) - A curated list of resources for Cross-lingual Information Retrieval (CLIR).
+- [awesome-serverless-gpu](https://github.com/viktorfa/awesome-serverless-gpu) - Curated list of services and platforms for serverless GPU and AI inference.
 - [awesome-documentation](https://github.com/vipulgupta2048/awesome-documentation) - A curated list of awesome documentation websites ✍️💯.
 - [awesome-computer-vision-conference-deadline](https://github.com/VlSomers/awesome-computer-vision-conference-deadline) - A curated list of Computer Vision related conferences with dates and paper registration deadlines.
 - [awesome-seedream-4.5](https://github.com/YouMind-OpenLab/awesome-seedream-4.5) - 🍌 100+ hand-picked Seedream 4.5 prompts with images, multilingual support, and instant gallery preview.
 The best Nano Banana Pro alternative — only 1/3 the cost.
 Open-source prompt engineering library.